TobyP-VII/Projects/learning/README.md

 # learning
-This is a folder of random stuff to teach myself
+This is a folder of random stuff to look back on to teach myself